 The name Hemp is used when describing either psychoactive Cannabis that makes you high or non-psychoactive Hemp.
 The name Hemp is generally used to describe both.
+Very confusing hey?
+For simplicity reasons we will call it by it's scientific name Cannabis and forget about calling it Marijuana or weed.
+Now are you very confused?
+LOL

 Hemp originated in Central Asia and spread to China, India, Europe and eventually North America.
 It is believed that Cannabis has been around for millions of years.
 For more than 10,000 years Cannabis has been used for medicine and food.
 The history of Hemp goes back to 8000 BC where the Chinese used Hemp to make paper and textiles.
 The Chinese were the first people to discover the medical uses of Cannabis.
-Cannabis is called Mai by the Chinese meaning,plant with two forms or two sexes.
-Back then and even today, Hemp is used for medical, religious and social practises.
+Cannabis is called Mai by the Chinese meaning, plant with two forms or two sexes.
+Back then and even today, Hemp is used for medical, religious and social practices.
 Every day new uses for Hemp are discovered.

 The history of Hemp

 Hemp fiber is the strongest and softest natural fiber on the planet.
 Hemp is superior to cotton in every way possible.
 Hemp yields more product then cotton and less land is required to grow Hemp.
 Hemp does not need harsh chemicals to grow it.
 Hemp is naturally disease and mold resistant.
 The Chinese were the first to learn the art of making paper.
 Paper invented by ancient Chinese in the 2nd century B.C. and spread slowly to the West.
 The U.S. Declaration of Independence was written on Hemp paper.
-Before we has petrochemicals, plastics and synthetic drugs, Hemp was used to make these products and many more.
+Before we had petrochemicals, plastics and synthetic drugs, Hemp was used to make these products and many more.

 Before the 1930s Hemp oil (psychoactive Cannabis) extracts were used to treat everything from menstrual cramps to migraine headaches and even cancer.
 Hemp is making a huge come back...again.
 As people learn of it's usages and that the plant is not evil and scary as we were led to believe from 1930 to present day.
 The U.S. banned Cannabis / Hemp production in 1937 because Hemp was in direct competition with greedy industrialists.
 Hemp threatened the pharmaceutical, oil, paper and textile industries.